tableau-mkt/travis-insights/README.md

   currently being built.
 - __Tag__: If the current build is for a git tag, this is set to the tag name.
+- __Phase__: If the command is run during the "script" build phase, this is set to "Script" otherwise this is set to "Pre-Script" (useful for distinguishing between build _errors_ and build _fails_).

 Once the data is flowing in, you'll be able to run NRQL queries like the following: